hanzhi227/Capstone3/README.md

   <img width=100% src="https://github.com/hanzhi227/Capstone3/blob/main/images/header.JPG">
 </p>

-# Capstone 3 - Computer Vision

-## YOLOv4 Web App That Can Recognize Car Types User-Uploaded Videos and Images
+# YOLOv4 Web App That Can Recognize Car Types User-Uploaded Videos and Images

 Unfortunately AWS costs a lot of money to run that GPU instance so I had to shut it down, but the presentation video below shows everything in action!